Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Experiments

 \subsection{Further Analysis and Ablation Studies}

+In the following analysis and ablation studies, we focus on the grid-based approach and refer to SSE (Grid) simply as SSE, as it consistently achieves better performance and offers a richer set of hyperparameters for analysis and implementation.
 Fig.~\ref{fig:SSE_analysis} presents a trajectory analysis of the proposed SSE framework in the \texttt{AntDoubleKeyChest} environment, illustrating how the agent progressively explores the map and collects both keys and the final goal.
 In the early stage (a) ($t\approx300\text{K}$), the agent expands map coverage by sampling diverse subgoals, similar to simpler environments.
 As training progresses, the agent visits increasingly more regions, allowing it to reach the first key within a single high-level step, as shown in (b) ($t\approx1\text{M}$).
 In a more advanced stage (c) ($t\approx1.5\text{M}$), it collects both keys in just two high-level steps.
 Eventually, as shown in (d) ($t\approx3\text{M}$), the agent completes the entire task, including both keys and the goal, in only three high-level steps.
 These results demonstrate that SSE allows the agent to reach any location in the map with a single high-level decision.
 As a result, it can solve complex multi-goal tasks using a minimal number of high-level steps, which highlights the effectiveness of SSE in long-horizon environments that require sequential decision-making for the high-level policy.
+Notably, SSE solves this sequential task without an explicit curriculum.
+The reliability of its high-level policy, learned via FER, combined with an augmented state including key-possession flags, enables the agent to autonomously discover the required sequence of sub-objectives.